ANALYSIS-Amazon's win in union fight shows harsh realities facing labor movement

 "Time is the weapon employers use to defeat the union," said Mark Pearce, a Democratic NLRB chair during the Obama administration.

-Concerns about U.S. Postal Service operations, prominent leading up to the November 2020 U.S. presidential election, likely contributed to allowing several weeks between mailing ballots and the deadline for returning them, Pearce said.
+Concerns about U.S. Postal Service operations, prominent leading up to the November 2020 U.S. presidential election, likely contributed to allowing weeks between the mailing of ballots and the deadline for returning them, Pearce said.
 Regardless, the additional time likely conferred some benefit to Amazon, he added.

-The union also had the extra time, and garnered support from U.S. lawmakers and President Joe Biden as the vote drew closer.
+The union did garner support from U.S. lawmakers and President Joe Biden as the vote drew closer.
 Democratic Sen. Bernie Sanders of Vermont and rapper Killer Mike held rallies in Bessemer supporting the union drive.

-“The pressure a company like Amazon builds up against you can feel like a 1,000 lb weight on your chest,” Congressman Andy Levin, a pro-labor member from Michigan, wrote on Twitter.
-“The company’s goal is to create so much pressure, anxiety and fear —and to make workers feel that pressure will never go away as long as the union is around.”
+"The pressure a company like Amazon builds up against you can feel like a 1,000 lb weight on your chest," Levin wrote on Twitter.
+"The company’s goal is to create so much pressure, anxiety and fear — and to make workers feel that pressure will never go away as long as the union is around."

 The setup of Amazon's warehouse itself may have tipped the vote in the retailer's favor.
-The size of a number of football fields, the warehouse was not a space for social gathering, let alone union organizing discussion.
+The size of many football fields, it was not a space for social gathering, let alone union organizing discussion.

-The buzz of machines obscured people's voices, workers' desks were spread out, social-distancing became the norm during the COVID-19 pandemic, and cell phones on the clock were not allowed, current and former workers told Reuters.
+The buzz of machines obscured people's voices, desks were spread out, social-distancing became the norm due to COVID-19, and cell phone use while on the clock was not allowed, current and former workers told Reuters.

-Plott, one of the former Amazon workers, said, "You might be in that area for hours and not see a soul."
+Plott, one of the former Amazon employees, said, "You might be in that area for hours and not see a soul."

-(Reporting by Jeffrey Dastin and Mike Spector.
-Writing by Jonathan Weber, Editing by Vanessa O'Connell and Nick Zieminski)
+(Reporting by Jeffrey Dastin and Mike Spector; Additional reporting by Richa Naidu; Writing by Jonathan Weber; Editing by Vanessa O'Connell, Nick Zieminski and Daniel Wallis)

 ((Jonathan.Weber@thomsonreuters.com;))